Reduction of Cosymplectic groupoids by cosymplectic moment maps: Symmetries and reduction of cosymplectic groupoids

-It is worth to remark that since $\Gp$ acts freely and properly on $M$, then $\Gp$ also acts freely and properly on $\gpd$ (see \cite[Prop.
-4.4]{FOR}).
-A direct consequence of this fact is that it is enough to consider a free action on the units of the groupoid to verify that 0 is a regular value of $\Jmm$.

-\begin{lemma} Let $\Gp$ be a Lie group acting on a cosymplectic groupoid $(\gpd, \omega, \eta)\toto M$ by cosymplectic groupoid automorphisms.
+Thus, $\rank(d(i^*s))=\dim(\Jmm^{-1}(0))-(\dim(A)+\dim(\Jmm^{-1}(0))-\dim(\gpd))=\dim(M)$. \end{proof} A similar version of this result is proved in Proposition \ref{prop:over-integration} when $\Jmm$ is the integration of a Lie algebroid morphism.
+On the other hand, as a direct consequence of \cite[Prop.
+4.4]{FOR}, it is enough to assume that the action is free on the units of the groupoid to guarantee that $0$ is a regular value of $\Jmm$, a fact stated in the following lemma. \begin{lemma} Let $\Gp$ be a Lie group acting on a cosymplectic groupoid $(\gpd, \omega, \eta)\toto M$ by cosymplectic groupoid automorphisms.
 Let $\Jmm:\gpd\to \g^*$ be a cosymplectic moment map, and $\xi(\langle \Jmm,v\rangle)=0$ for all $v\in \g$.
-If the action $\Gp$ acts freely on $M$, then $0$ is a regular value of $\Jmm$. \end{lemma} \begin{proof} Since the action is free in $M$, then it is also free in $\gpd$ (see \cite{FOR}).
+If $\Gp$ acts freely on $M$, then $0$ is a regular value of $\Jmm$. \end{lemma} \begin{proof} Since the action is free on $M$, then it is also free on $\gpd$.
 Thus we conclude the result using Remark \ref{rmk:0-regular}. \end{proof}

 Motivated by Theorem \ref{thm:cosymp reduction}, we propose to address the cosymplectic structure of $\Jmm^{-1}(0)/\Gp$, and see if it has a compatible groupoid structure.
 Thus, we present the first main theorem of these notes, which is a Marsden–Weinstein reduction of cosymplectic groupoids.